Hirevo/epitech-c-cpp-headers/README.md

 Added setting to toggle indentation of visibility specifiers in generated C++ class declarations.
 Indentation in generated code now respects user's preferences instead of always using tabs.
 (Thanks to @Gr1moire for the pull request introducing these two features)

+### 1.15.0

+Added support for Assembly files
+Added support for HTML files, CSS files and JavaScript/TypeScript files (Thanks to @IchiiDev for the pull request)
+Improved comment style for Haskell files (Thanks to @enzo-cesaretti for the pull request)